naussika/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-WildZoneEntrance.md

 <img src="images/ShinyHunt-WildZoneEntrance-ShalphaMagikarp.png">
 <img src="images/ShinyHunt-WildZoneEntrance-Salamence.png">

-Potentially usefull tip: if a Pokémon that should be spawned within 50m does not spawn when running the program, try first moving closer to this spawner manually without being chased by wild Pokémon, then fast travel back to the entrance and start the program.
+Potentially usefull tip: if a Pokémon that should be spawned within 50m does not spawn when running the program, try first moving closer to this spawner to spawn the Pokémon manually without being chased by wild Pokémon, then fast travel back to the entrance and start the program.
 This is the trick to enable Beldum teleporter hunting in Lysandre Lab.
 It could help in wild zones as well.

 ## Options